icekuroba/Database-Management/slip_keyword_detector/README.md

 - Product names and keywords in this repository are **anonymized**.
 - No real or sensitive data is included.
 - Works **only** with Excel Online and Office Scripts (not VBA).

----

-## 📷 Example output
-*(Include here one or two screenshots showing highlighted cells and the “Results” and “Summary” sheets.)*